 States should:

+Comply with their obligations under national and international law , when considering, developing or applying national cybersecurity policies or legislation or when designing and putting into place cyber security related initiatives or structures including measures to ensure the protection of all human rights.

+In doing so, States should incorporate perspectives from all relevant and affected stakeholders at the earliest stages of cyber security policy development and implementations to safeguard a holistic consideration of the implications of cybersecurity measures.

+Civil society engagement is particularly important given their role as a key actor in promoting State compliance with their human rights obligations and commitments.

+Take into consideration that individuals have the same rights online as they do offline, and should bear in mind the differential threats that women and individuals belonging to minority and vulnerable groups may experience in the context of human rights.

+Conduct gender audits of national or regional cyber security policies to identify areas for improvement.

+Consider incorporating measures to address the human rights implications of ICTs in their National Action Plans on Business and Human Rights.

-Comply with their human rights obligations when considering, developing or applying national cybersecurity policies or legislation or when designing and putting into place cyber security related initiatives or structures.,onduct a gender audit of national or regional cyber security policies to identify areas for improvement.A State should not conduct or knowingly support ICT activity contrary to its obligations under international law that intentionally damages critical infrastructure or otherwise impairs the use and operation of critical infrastructure to provide services to the public (2015 ¶13(f)).
+A State should not conduct or knowingly support ICT activity contrary to its obligations under international law that intentionally damages critical infrastructure or otherwise impairs the use and operation of critical infrastructure to provide services to the public (2015 ¶13(f)).

+Each State determines which infrastructures or sectors it deems critical, in accordance with national priorities and methods of categorization of critical infrastructure.
+Examples of critical infrastructure sectors that provide essential public services can include energy, water, sanitation, health, education, finance, transport, telecommunications and crisis response organizations.
+Critical infrastructure could also include technical infrastructure essential to elections, referenda, or plebiscites and technical infrastructure essential to the general availability or integrity of the Internet.
+Highlighting these infrastructures as examples by no means precludes States from designating other infrastructures as critical, nor does it condone malicious activity against categories of critical infrastructure that are not specified above.

-States shouldthe potentially harmful effects of their ICT activities on the general functionality of global ICT systems and the essential services that rely on them.
+States should consider the potentially harmful effects of their ICT activities on technical infrastructure essential to the general availability or integrity of the Internet.

 States should take appropriate measures to protect their critical infrastructure from ICT threats, taking into account General Assembly resolution 58/199 on the creation of a global culture of cybersecurity and the protection of critical information infrastructures, and other relevant resolutions (2015 ¶13(g)).